crownie-hub/TSN-Setup/docs/preemption-configuration.md

 ---

-### Send frames and confirm  premeption works with:
+### Send frames and confirm preemption works on the switch with:

 ```bash
 ethtool --show-mm <interface> | grep MACMergeFragCountTx